 |Dimensions||11.4 x 8.1 x 0.74 inches|

 This is a plastic computer, but not the kind you need to complain about.

-We've still got a 11.6-inch 1366 x 768 pixel touchscreen here — because hey, they've worked for the last five years, why change now? — but Acer has covered it in Antimicrobial Gorilla Glass this year.
+We've still got an 11.6-inch 1366 x 768-pixel touchscreen here — because hey, they've worked for the last seven years, why change now? — but Acer has covered it in Antimicrobial Gorilla Glass this year.

 While I'm all for cutting down on the grime that can accumulate on our screens, this coating isn't strong enough to kill all disease-causing bacteria; it's designed to kill odor and stain-causing bacteria instead.

 The shell here may be all-plastic, but it still looks good for a $300 Chromebook, even if I miss the aluminum lid of the Lenovo Chromebook C340-11.
 This plastic isn't slippery, but it's also not a dirt and dust magnet the way rubberized education models tend to be.
 In short, the Spin 311 feels great in the hand and in the lap; I used it on the couch more than half of the time.
 Tablet and Stand modes are just as comfy as the regular Laptop mode, and it was easy to thumb through a few dozen chapters of manga in both modes.

 It was easy to reposition between modes, but you'll definitely need two hands to open the Acer Chromebook Spin 311.
 Believe it or not, this is a good thing, as it means that the hinge is firm enough that the laptop won't fall flat the second you set it down on a desk or un-recline from the couch to grab a drink from the fridge.

 Don't mistake a firm hinge for being too stiff for younger kids to get it open, though, as that's definitely not the case.
 I'm happy to see a firm hinge because that means it should age better than the softer hinges on other 2-in-1s.